willgocode/find-political-donors/README.md

 If scalable meant that it would be very efficient to distribute the script across multiple nodes for parralel operation, then I think my script still would run decently well.

+The only unit I really test is the `transaction_amt` as that's the only thing that really needs to be tested.
+The rest of the data is treated as strings so any sort of input would just be a string rather than a number. `transaction_amt` is tested first, if it's blank then we just skip it before we ever convert it to an integer.
+Since everything else can be handled perfectly fine as a string, the script should hold up perfectly.